2020 World Food Prize Michigan Youth Institute

 Paper guidelines: Youth will select a country and research one of 20 key factors that affect food security (examples of key factors include plants, animal health, water scarcity, dietary diseases, malnutrition, human rights and international trade).
 Under the supervision of a teacher or mentor, each participant will then write a two-five page paper outlining their research findings, as well as an approach/recommendation they develop to overcome the issue.
 More topic, paper and mentor guidelines can be found at World Food Prize, along with examples of past papers.

 At the event: Youth will give a short presentation on their research paper and recommendations.
-Presentations will be 5 minutes in length and presented in a round table format so youth can receive feedback on their research from their peers and experts that will be assigned to each group.
+Presentations will be a maximum of 5 minutes in length and will be presented in a round table format so youth can receive feedback on their research from their peers and experts that will be assigned to each group.

 Related Topic Areas

-Montcalm County, Gratiot County, Ionia County, Clinton County, Eaton County, Ingham County, 4-H Animal Science, 4-H Environmental & Outdoor Education, 4-H Community Service & Service Learning, 4-H Science & Engineering, 4-H Global & Cultural Education, 4-H Leadership, Citizenship & Service, 4-H Volunteering & Mentoring, 4-H Plants, Soils & Gardening, 4-H Entomology, 4-H Rabbits & Cavies, 4-H Sheep Production & Management, Michigan 4-H Youth Conservation Council, 4-H Beef Production & Management, 4-H Junior Citizen Planner
+Montcalm County, Gratiot County, Ionia County, Clinton County, Eaton County, Ingham County, 4-H Animal Science, 4-H Environmental & Outdoor Education, 4-H Community Service & Service Learning, 4-H Global & Cultural Education, 4-H Leadership, Citizenship & Service, 4-H Volunteering & Mentoring, 4-H Plants, Soils & Gardening, 4-H Entomology, 4-H Rabbits & Cavies, 4-H Sheep Production & Management, Michigan 4-H Youth Conservation Council, 4-H Beef Production & Management, 4-H Junior Citizen Planner, 4-H International Exchange Programs